dannyb195/Article-Ideas/your-first-theme-articles/your-first-theme.md

 Now, if you are new to development, you've probably spent the better part of your day getting your local environment up and running, probably swore a lot, and want to go all 'Office Space' on your computer.
 This is ok - feel free to take a break and come back to this post later - it's not going anywhere. ;)

 ##Code editors
-If you are going to be writing code, you're going to need a text/code editor.
+If you are going to be writing code, you're going to need a **text/code editor**.
 If you don't have one currently, head over to http://www.sublimetext.com/2 and download Sublime Text - it's free (though it will bug you for a donation every 10 saves or so).
 Personally, I use Sublime Text everyday and love it.
 You'll also hear of developers using PHPStorm or Coda - both of which have their benefits.
 We don't need to discuss the merits of text editors vs IDEs right now - a feature-rich text editor like Sublime Text will be more than enough for what we are doing during this series.

 ##Why am I not starting with a child theme?
-A Child Theme refers to a theme that is dependent on a Parent Theme for operation, it cannot exist on its own.
+A **Child Theme** refers to a theme that is dependent on a Parent Theme for operation, it cannot exist on its own.
 The advantage is that it lets you modify the Parent Theme without altering it, so if the Parent Theme updates, you will not lose your changes.

 Child themes work by containing template and style files that override the equivalent files in the Parent Theme, or extend the Parent Theme with new files.
 They fall back to using a Parent Theme's code and layout for templates/styles not defined in the Child Theme.
 This could be as simple as just adding a few new items to a stylesheet to override a Parent Theme's CSS, or it could be complex with dozens of new templates, scripts, functions, etc.